sky710129/Emulated-NVRAM/README.md

-Opencore Emulated NVRAM for Non Supported NVRAM Motherboards
+Opencore Emulated NVRAM for Non Supported NVRAM Motherboards.

 This is a small guide for users of opencore, that don't have working NVRAM, There are certain motherboards that will not support native NVRAM including Z390.